lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
 What are prevalence and incidence?
 We briefly covered it in the previous video, but here we will go into more detail.
 Prevalence is a single snapshot in time and counts how many people have a disease.
 Incidence is the number of new cases of a disease over a specific period of time.
 Because of the time component, incidence data is much more powerful at uncovering how exposures can influence disease.
-This graph illustrates prevalence vs incidence.
+This graph illustrates prevalence compared to incidence.
 At visit 0, there is one case, and so one prevalent case.

 ---